radapdal/process/webdevelopmentworkflow.md

 See [Deployment Procedures](https://github.com/radapdal/process/blob/master/deploymentprocedures.md).

-A QA must be delegated for review and be on stand by during the deployment.
+A QA must be delegated for review and be on stand-by during the deployment.
 After successfully deploying the system to production, the assigned QA will then verify the deployment.

 After a successful deployment and verification, transition issues to "Released to Production".